Demographics

 - El Paso County is the largest county by population in the state.

-- Between 2020 and 2050, El Paso County is projected to have an increase of approximately 321,449 additional people; Teller County is projected to have an increase of approximately 4,361 people.
+- Between 2024 and 2050, El Paso County is projected to add 250,000 people and top 1 million in population; Teller County is projected to have an increase of approximately 2,700 people.

-- The Colorado Springs MSA Hispanic population increased 19.3% between 2015 and 2020, up three percentage points from the previous five years, while White non-Hispanics increased 20.5% during that same time span.
+- The Colorado Springs MSA Hispanic population increased 14% between 2018 and 2023, while White non-Hispanics decreased 1% during that same time span.

-- For people aged 16 and over who are in the labor force, El Paso County has a higher percentage (5.2%) in the U.S. Armed Forces than the comparison counties (American Community Survey 2019).
+- For people aged 16 and over who are in the labor force, El Paso County has a higher percentage (9.0%) in the U.S. Armed Forces than peer counties (American Community Survey 2023).

-- The Colorado Springs MSA was home to a quarter of all veterans living in Colorado in 2018.
+- The Colorado Springs MSA was home to 29% of all veterans living in Colorado in 2023.

 Colorado Springs MSA Stats

-Colorado was one of eight states in the top 10 for numeric and percentage growth between 2018 and 2019 (Johnson, 2019).
-In 2020, Colorado’s population was 5,773,714, an increase of 14,978 residents from the previous year, which was based on forecasts from the 2010 census data (military personnel are included in population numbers).
+Between 2018 and 2019, Colorado was among the top 10 states for numeric and percentage growth (Johnson, 2019).
+In 2023, Colorado’s population was 5,876,300, an increase of slightly more than 36,000 residents from the previous year, based on state estimates.
+(Military personnel domiciled in Colorado are included in population numbers.)

 Why Is This Important?